waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Bird at (29, 22), Facing: DOWN.
 - Strategy: Approach from West (28, 22).
 Trap against East VOID edge.
 - Input: [Left, Up, Up, Right, A]
+- Turn 2876: Found REVIVE at (20, 32).
+Pack is getting full of good stuff!
+- Bird spotted at (24, 35), facing RIGHT.
+Strategy: Approach from behind at (23, 35).